Frequently Asked Questions

 - In which countries does the Snow Leopard Trust work?

 The Snow Leopard Trust works in 5 of the 12 countries where snow leopards are found.
 Collectively, these 5 countries contain over 75% of the world’s population of wild snow leopards.
 These countries are China, Mongolia, India, Pakistan, and Kyrgyzstan.
-More info: Where We Work
+See Where We Work.

 - How do I know my donation is being used effectively?